 Monitoring of the exhaust emissions of the combustion plant is required in order to ensure that the combustion characteristics have been optimised and drift in engine performance is minimised.

 The emissions and monitoring standards we apply to biogas fuelled engines are the same as those we apply to engines fuelled by landfill gas, with limits being set for oxides of nitrogen (NOx), carbon monoxide (CO) and VOCs.
 A limit for sulphur dioxide may also be included, depending upon the likely presence of sulphur-containing compounds within the biogas.
-Current limits for engines and boilers are provided in Table 25 below, although operators should always seek to maximise the performance of the engines and achieve emissions well below those limits in the permit
+Current limits for engines and boilers are provided in Table 27 below, although operators should always seek to maximise the performance of the engines and achieve emissions well below those limits in the permit.